fedoranimus/todoist-api/source/includes/v7/_authorization.md

 Name | Description
 ---- | -----------
-client_id | The unique Client ID of the Todoist application that you registered. scope | A comma separated list of permissions that you would like the users to grant to your application.
-See below a table with more details about this. state | A unique and unguessable string.
+client_id *String* | The unique Client ID of the Todoist application that you registered. scope *String* | A comma separated list of permissions that you would like the users to grant to your application.
+See below a table with more details about this. state *String* | A unique and unguessable string.
 It is used to protect you against cross-site request forgery attacks.

 Here are the scope parameters mentioned before: